 UNCW is an economic engine for the region and an engaged partner with established businesses, entrepreneurs, and non-profit enterprises.

-- UNCW and Southeast NC are positioned to grow a world-class Blue Economy and the CIE is taking action to implement a strategy to make that happen
+- UNCW and Southeast NC are positioned to grow a world-class Blue Economy, and the CIE is taking action to implement a strategy to make that happen.

-- The annual Outlook Conference brings the business community together to better understand the local, regional and national economies
+- The annual Outlook Conference brings the business community together to better understand the local, regional and national economies.

-Seahawk athletics
+Explore Seahawk athletics

-Uniting the Seahawk Community
+Seahawk Community

-- $10 million gift from David and Helen Congdon in 2018-19 was the largest in UNCW history
+- $25 million gift from Dr. Yousry Sayed and his wife, Linda ’78, ’85M, in 2025 was the largest in UNCW history